-- Described in this section. - Not listed as an exclusion in this section or the General FOC exclusions section. - Not beyond any limits in the schedule of benefits. - Medically necessary.
-See the How your EOC works Medical necessity, referral and preauthorization requirements section and the Glossary section for more information.
+- Described in this section. - Not listed as an exclusion in this section or the General EOC exclusions section. - Not beyond any limits in the schedule of benefits. - Medically necessary.
+See the How your EOC works Medical necessity, referral and preauthorization requirements section and the Glossary section for more information. - Services that are not prohibited by law.
+See Services not permitted by law in the General plan exclusions section for more information.